Plaques & Monuments

 Prominent anti-apartheid activist, political exile, Adelaide Tambo (external link) was regarded as a hero of the liberation struggle against apartheid in South Africa.
 In 1960 she was exiled with her husband Oliver Tambo in London, and they came to live in Muswell Hill.
 A Haringey Historical Green Plaque commemorating both Adelaide and Oliver was dedicated to them in 2007, the year when she died.

 Former President of the African National Congress (ANC), Oliver Tambo and his wife Adelaide fled South Africa's apartheid government and were exiled, coming to London in 1960.
 They lived for over 20 years at 51 Alexandra Park Road, Muswell Hill.
 A Haringey Historical Green Plaque was unveiled on their home in 2007.
-The same year, a sculptural portrait bronze bust of Oliver Tambo by sculptor Ian Walters (1930-2006) was set up in his memory in Albert Recreation Ground, not far from the Tambo's former home.
+The same year, a sculptural portrait bronze bust of Oliver Tambo by sculptor Ian Walters (1930-2006) was set up in his memory at the local park - at that time called Albert Road Recreation Ground - not far from the Tambo's former home.
 A second statue was dedicated in honour of Oliver Tambo at a ceremony in the park on 27 October 2019, overseen by Oliver's daughter Her Excellency Thembi Tambo, the South African High Commissioner to the UK.
+On 9 February 2021, Albert Road Recreation Ground was renamed O. R. Tambo Recreation Ground in honour of the world-renowned South African anti-apartheid campaigner.

 In October 2014, a Nubian Jak Blue Plaque (external link) was unveiled in Tottenham in honour of Walter Tull.
 The plaque is located at 77 Northumberland Park, on the site where Walter once lived in 'digs between 1909-1912.
 During this time Walter made his name playing as a professional footballer for Tottenham Hotspur Football Club.
 Walter was the first black outfielder to play in the English Premier League.